Editorial

 Read More

-Market Insights Podcast (14/01/2026): Join us today as TraderNick and Jonny discuss the Supreme Court's vote on the legality of tariffs and the knock-on effect on the US dollar.
-Amongst other topics, we also reflect of recent worldwide equity performance, the health of the current rally and prediction for 2026.
+Market Insights Podcast (27/02/2026): To end this week's trading, join TraderNick and podcast host Jonny Hart in discussing the latest headlines in financial markets.
+In today's episode, we discuss the latest in Fed monetary policy expectations amid an imminent change in the chairmanship and an apparent uptick in PPI inflation.
+Otherwise, we look at current tensions between the US & Iran, the impact on financial markets, and look ahead to next week.
 Join Nick Syiek (TraderNick) and podcast host Jonny Hart as they review the latest market news and moves.
 MarketPulse provides up-to-the-minute analysis on forex, commodities and indices from around the world.
 MarketPulse is an award-winning news site that delivers round-the-clock commentary on a wide range of asset classes, as well as in-depth insights into the major economic trends and events that impact the markets.
 Opinions are the authors'; not necessarily that of OANDA Business Information & Services, Inc. or any of its affiliates, subsidiaries, officers or directors.
 The provided publication is for informational and educational purposes only.If you would like to reproduce or redistribute any of the content found on MarketPulse, an award winning forex, commodities and global indices analysis and news site service produced by OANDA Business Information & Services, Inc., please refer to the MarketPulse Terms of Use.Visit https://www.marketpulse.com/ to find out more about the beat of the global markets.© 2026 OANDA Business Information & Services Inc.

 Read More